derpycoder/derpy_tools/README.md

 - [ ] Setup Varnish
 - [ ] Setup Imgproxy
 - [ ] Systemd encryption of env files
-- [ ] Reduce number of bash scripts using variables
+- [ ] Reduce the number of bash scripts using variables